top of page

 Close your eyes gently (or soften your gaze if keeping them closed is uncomfortable).
 Notice the feeling of your breath entering and leaving your nostrils.

-It is okay if your mind wanders or if you get distracted.
+Don't worry if your mind wanders or if you get distracted.
 Gently acknowledge it and guide your focus back to the breath without being hard on yourself.
-Continue these practices throughout your day, either for a set duration or as you go about your routine!

 3. Building a Safe Space: Creating a Support System for BIPOC Women & Girls

-Having a personal cheer squad can make a world of difference.
-We are all confident queens.
-But remember that one time when nerves and self-doubt crept in before a big presentation?
 A simple call with a close friend or a text message from your group chat can help keep us grounded and remind us of our capabilities!

 How do we form and nurture these friendships?
-You may ask.

-As Velera Wilson eloquently puts it in "The Power of a Tribe," vulnerability is key.
 Don't be afraid to open up about your challenges.
 Sharing your struggles can not only be cathartic for you, but it can also inspire and uplift those around you!
-When we share our vulnerabilities, we create a space for others to do the same, cultivating deeper connections and a stronger support system.

 With the backing of our tribe, we're better equipped to navigate life's inevitable trials!